erikrose/blessings/README.rst

 Before And After
 ----------------

-Without Blessings, this is how you'd print some underlined text at the bottom of the screen::
+Without Blessed, this is how you'd print some underlined text at the bottom of the screen::

     from curses import tigetstr, setupterm, tparm